Understanding Amazon Reimbursement: A Beginner Guide for Sellers

 Time Limit Exceeded

 Tick-tock, tick-tock.
-Amazon has a 18-month limit policy for filing reimbursement claims.
+Amazon has a 18-month limit policy for certain types for filing reimbursement claims.
 If you wait too long, they’ll deny your claim faster than you can say “time flies”.
 So, don’t procrastinate, act promptly.

 Poor Seller Performance Metrics